 Part of schedule A Relating to Code of Governance reference Summary of requirement 76.
 6: Comply or explain Remuneration committee D.1.4 The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointments would give rise to in the event of early termination.
-Not ap oplicable.
+Not a pplicable.
 77. 6: Comply or explain Remuneration committee D.2.2 The remuneration committee should have delegated responsibility for setting remuneration for all executive directors, including pension rights and any compensation payments.
-Comp liant.
+Comp oliant.
 78. 6: Comply or explain Council of governors, remuneration committee D.2.3 The council should consult external professional advisers to market-test the remuneration levels of the chairperson and other non-executives at least once every three years and when they intend to make a material change to the remuneration of a non-executive.
-Not ap oplicable in 2015/16.
+Not a pplicable in 2015/16 5.
 79. 6: Comply or explain Board E.1.2 The board should clarify in writing how the public interests of patients and the local community will be represented, including its approach for addressing the overlap and interface between governors and any local consultative forums.
-See ro w 11 above.
-80. 6: Comply or explain Board E.1.3 The chairperson should ensure that the views of governors and members are communicated to the board as a whole. nsibility for ensuring mpany secretary and ers are communicated to the board as a whole is shared between the chair, ard of directors.
-81. 6: Comply or explain Board E.2.1 The board should be clear as to the specific third party bodies in relation to which the NHS foundation trust has a duty to co-operate. third p parties and was assure ed of the continued effectiveness of the f directors considered a report on the trust's co-operation with relevant e following principles of co-operation: ration are key to the sustainability of the organisation. • On behalf of the board, the executive manage gement team and t heir direct reports are responsible for maintaining collaborative and ey are supported by members of the clinical cabinet. e executive management team at its monthly meetings and take into rust leadership forum. es and risks are repor ctors for oversight ar groups/committees within the trust's governance structure and escalated to the board of 82.
-6: Comply or explain Board E.2.2 The board should ensure that effective mechanisms are in place to co-operate with relevant third party bodies and that collaborative and productive relationships are maintained with relevant stakeholders at appropriate levels of seniority in each.
+See ro ow 11 above.
+80. 6: Comply or explain Board E.1.3 The chairperson should ensure that the views of governors and members are communicated to the board as a whole. g that the views of go d the governor repre ers are communicated to the board as a whole is shared between the chair, and of directors.
+81. 6: Comply or explain Board E.2.1 The board should be clear as to the specific third party bodies in relation to which the NHS foundation trust has a duty to co-operate. f directors considered a report on the trust's co-operation with relevant e following principles of co-operation:

-See row 81 above.
+- The board of directors recognises that co-operation and collaboration are key to the sustainability of the organisation. - On behalf of the board, the executive management team and their direct reports are responsible for maintaining collaborative and productive relationships with representatives of third parties.
+They are supported by members of the clinical cabinet. - Third-party developments and opportunities are reviewed by the executive management team at its monthly meetings and take into account views and advice sought from the clinical cabinet and trust leadership forum. - Issues and risks are reported to the relevant groups/committees within the trust's governance structure and escalated to the board of directors for oversight and scrutiny.

+82. 6: Comply or explain Board E.2.2 The board should ensure that effective mechanisms are in place to co-operate with relevant third party bodies and that collaborative and productive relationships are maintained with relevant stakeholders at appropriate levels of seniority in each.
+See rov See row 81 above.